Eloping in style – Edinburgh City Chambers wedding

 Princes Gardens

-West Princes Street Gardens with colourful Ross Fountain is a good location with a view of the Edinburgh Castle in the background.
+West Princes Street Gardens with colourful Ross Fountain provides perfect view of the Edinburgh Castle.
 I recommend visiting the Gardens between Autumn and Spring as it gets busy in the Summer with people having picnics in the Gardens.

 edinburgh castle wedding photo